KDZubester/SIOY/README.md

 ![image](https://user-images.githubusercontent.com/63425135/226770371-410e9a71-cb2c-4d7d-b8db-c7cd933b3cf7.png)

 ### Step 3
-Click the file once the downlod is complete to launch the installer. **For Mac users** The executable files may run on their own.
+Click the file once the downlod is complete to launch the installer. **For Mac users:** The executable files may run on their own.
 But if not, double click on the Ardiuno .exe file that appeared in your Downloads folder
 ![image](https://user-images.githubusercontent.com/63425135/226972112-4df4d514-8eda-491d-acc9-79fe1b5cd220.png)

 ### Step 4